AI with dataflows

 3. Select the inputs you want the model to use as predictive signals

-AutoML analyzes a sample of the selected entity to suggest the inputs that can be used for training the ML model.
-Explanations would be provided next to fields that are not selected.
-If a particular field has too many distinct values or only one value, or low or high correlation with the output field, it would not be recommended.
+AutoML analyzes a sample of the selected table to suggest the inputs that can be used for training the ML model.
+Explanations would be provided next to columns that are not selected.
+If a particular column has too many distinct values or only one value, or low or high correlation with the output column, it would not be recommended.

-Any inputs that are dependent on the outcome field (or the label field) should not be used for training the ML model, since they will affect its performance.
-Such fields would be flagged as having “suspiciously high correlation with output field”.
-Introducing these fields into the training data causes label leakage, where the model performs well on the validation or test data but cannot match that performance when used in production for scoring.
+Any inputs that are dependent on the outcome column (or the label column) should not be used for training the ML model, since they will affect its performance.
+Such columns would be flagged as having “suspiciously high correlation with output column”.
+Introducing these columns into the training data causes label leakage, where the model performs well on the validation or test data but cannot match that performance when used in production for scoring.
 Label leakage could be a possible concern in AutoML models, when training model performance is too good to be true.

 This feature recommendation is based on a sample of a data, so you should review the inputs used.
-You have the option to change the selections to include only the fields you want the model to study.
-You can also select all the fields by selecting the checkbox next to the entity name.
+You have the option to change the selections to include only the columns you want the model to study.
+You can also select all the columns by selecting the checkbox next to the table name.

 4. Name your model and save your configuration